For the Wichita metropolitan area in March 2023, the major employment indicators improved from the prior month.

 Click charts and tables for larger versions.

-As of March 2022, the Wichita MSA had 1,053 more jobs (0.3 percent) than in February 2020, the last full month before the start of the pandemic, and 42,823 more jobs (16.0 percent) than in April 2020, the first month after the beginning of the pandemic.
+As of March 2023, the Wichita MSA had 1,637 more jobs (0.5 percent) than in February 2020, the last full month before the start of the pandemic, and 42,430 more jobs (15.7 percent) than in April 2020, the first month after the beginning of the pandemic.
 These figures are from the smoothed seasonally adjusted series.
-The regular seasonally adjusted data is quite different, primarily because of the March 2022 number.
+The regular seasonally adjusted data is somewhat different, showing a gain of 1,000 jobs (0.3 percent) since before the start of the pandemic, and a gain of 43,600 (16.4 percent) after the pandemic.

-The following chart of changes from the same month one year ago shows Wichita mostly having more jobs than the year before.
-The labor force has varied up and down.
+Chart 3b, showing changes from the same month one year ago, shows Wichita having more jobs than the year before in every month.

 (For data on all metropolitan areas in the nation, see my interactive visualization Metro area employment and unemployment.)